 - Employing external expertise in whistle-blowing (in progress)

-- Reviewing support for whistle-blowers (upcoming)
+- Reviewing support for whistle-blowers (in progress)

 - Developing/enhancing common guidelines for risk- and security analysis for project operations and assessing if, and how, projects can be safely carried out (in progress)